-“How much will it cost to develop a new product in Asia?” is another question we get rather frequently.
+“How much will it cost to develop a new product in Asia?” or How much does it cost to manufacture a product? that’s a question we get rather frequently.
 The short answer?
 It depends.

 Some clients require the full range of our service, while others may have already had some of these done in their own country, for instance, the industrial design work.

 Regardless of what stage your project is at, one thing is sure: you can expect significant savings by having your device manufactured in China or Taiwan and developed here.

 Costs will, of course, be heavily dependent on the complexity and size of the product.
 Some products may incur $120,000 of Non-Recurring Expenses (NRE), including engineering, mold making (for the housing of the device), prototyping, and certifications.

 More complex products with a lot of programming can run over $500,000.

 If you haven’t already heard, volume is king in China, and few factories in China are willing to take orders below 5,000 pieces.